Discovering Graph Generating Dependencies for Property Graph Profiling: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have introduce GGDMiner, a framework designed to discover Graph Generating Dependencies (GGDs) for the purpose of graph data profiling.
-GGDMiner is able to identify interesting graph patterns and attribute similarities that succinctly describe a dataset.
-We employ the Answer Graph, which is a compact representation of the graph pattern matches, throughout the GGDMiner processes.
-This allows us to confirm which candidate pairs qualify as a GGD without the need for decompression (defactorization).
+In this paper, we proposed GGDMiner, a framework for discovering Graph Generating Dependencies (GGDs) for data profiling.
+GGDMiner can identify GGDs that succinctly describe a dataset.
+We employ the Answer Graph, a compact representation of the graph pattern matches, throughout the GGDMiner processes.
+This allows us to confirm which candidate pairs qualify as a GGD without the need for decompression (defactorization), improving the execution time of the framework.

-Our results also show that even with a small number of edges, GGDMiner can discover GGDs that can cover from 70\% to 97\% of the graph.
-We demonstrated that the discovered GGDs can also be used to understand and ensure the quality of the graph data.
-Each one of the methods used in each of the steps in GGDMiner can be treated as a separate problem.
-Our goal in this paper is to provide a framework-like solution for the discovery of GGDs with a common representation (Answer Graph) which can be used as a baseline for future contributions in the area and also can be easily extended to use different methods in each specific part of the framework.
-In future work, we plan to further investigate the choice of parameters of GGDMiner according to the dataset, extend GGDMiner to support other methods in the framework, support the discovery of other types of graph data dependencies that can use the same steps, and parallelize its execution to further improve scalability.
+GGDMiner is a framework-like solution for discovering GGDs with a common representation (Answer Graph), which can be used as a baseline for future contributions in the area.
+In future work, we plan to extend GGDMiner to support more methods in the implementation of each step of the framework and parallelize its execution to further improve scalability.

-\begin{acks} This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825041 and No 101058573. \end{acks}
+\begin{acks} Supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2120/1 – 390831618 and by the European Union's Horizon 2020 research and innovation programme under grant agreement No 825041 and No 101058573. \end{acks}